collective/example.rapidoplone/README.rst

 Chart Pie Report App
 ====================

-The Chart Pie Report app, is D3.js Chart Pie app render into Plone.
-The objective is to draw a Chart Pie reading data from CSV file.
+The Chart Pie app, is D3.js Chart to render into Plone.
+The objective is to draw a Chart Pie reading the data from a CSV file.

 This application is taken from the Pie Chart Demo URL >>> https://bl.ocks.org/mbostock/3887235